-Your individual Medicare Supplement policy is designed to supplement your benefits available under the Original Medicare program.
-Medicare Supplement policies pay the 20% of your Medicare-approved charges Medicare does not pay.
 Your Medicare Supplement policy does not restrict your ability to receive services from the doctor of your choice.
 However, these policies may require you to submit your claim to the insurance company for payment.

 Your individual Medicare Supplement policy includes a basic core of benefits.
 In addition to the basic benefits, your Medicare Supplement insurance company offers specified optional benefits.
 Each of the options the insurance company offers you must be priced and sold separately from the basic policy.